Rico-febrian/elt-pipeline-with-dbt-airflow-for-bikes-store-business/README.md

 ---

-## 🧠 Project Overview
+## Project Overview

 This project demonstrates how to:

-- Extract data from database and API to MinIO (object storage) as a data lake.
+- **Extract data** from a database and API sources.

-- Load the extracted data into a staging schema in warehouse database.
+- **Load this data** into MinIO (object storage) for a data lake, then into a staging schema in a warehouse database.

-- Transform it into a final schema using DBT.
+- **Transform data** into a final schema using **DBT (Data Build Tool)**.

-- Orchestrate the entire ELT process with Apache Airflow (Celery Executor)
+- **Orchestrate the entire process** with **Apache Airflow** (using the Celery Executor).

-- Setup DBT DAG, set variables/connections, and trigger downstream DAGs
+- Implement Airflow features like **DBT DAG integration**, variable/connection management, and downstream DAG triggering.

-- Setup Airflow remote logging and monitoring stack using Prometheus and Grafana
+- Set up Airflow **remote logging** and a **monitoring stack** using Prometheus and Grafana.

-- Send alerts via Slack using Webhooks
+- Configure **Slack alerts** via webhooks for alerting.

 ---

-## 🔄 How the Pipeline Works
+## How the Pipeline Works

 ![elt-design]()

-- **Extract Task**: Pulls raw data from the source database and saves it as CSV files in MinIO.
+- **Extract Task**: Pulls raw data from the source database or API and saves it as CSV files in MinIO.

-- **Load Task**: Loads those CSV files from MinIO into the staging schema in the data warehouse.
+- **Load Task**: Reads the CSVs from MinIO and loads them into the staging schema of the data warehouse.

-- **Transform Task**: Runs DBT to transform staging data into final schema.
+- **Transform Task**: Runs DBT to transform the staging data into clean, final tables.

+All of this is managed by an Airflow DAG, which:

+- Runs the tasks in the correct order

+- Sends task logs to MinIO

+- Sends metrics to Prometheus and Grafana for monitoring

+- Sends Slack alerts if any task fails

 ---